The Dangers for Dogs in Hot Weather Be Educated and Be Prepared

-Many thousands of dogs die or end up with serious long-term medical problems because of our ignorance of how dangerous overheating is to our dogs.
+Heatstroke: Many thousands of dogs die or end up with serious long-term medical problems because we are often unaware of just how dangerous hot weather is to dogs.

 It is forecasted to be a very hot summer.
 Probably the hottest for many years.